Lespignan: Old Regime

 In 1632, Lespignan was besieged by the troops of the King of France.

 In 1711, the Prior of Lespignan, François Médaille, handed over his benefice to the Bishop of Béziers, wishing to help his parishioners and the diocese.
 Thus, the title of Prior of Lespignan was abolished (replaced by a perpetual vicarage managed by the bishop upon presentation by the Commander of Cassan).

 To the east of the village, the feudal castle dominated the entire village.
 Its owner, the Duke of Fleury, could see Narbonne and Pérignan.
 One of the castle's two towers collapsed in early 1900.
 The remaining feudal castle has undergone some alterations.

 The ramparts contain a breach caused by Louis XIII's artillery, opened during the siege of Lespignan in 1632.
 As the ramparts were no longer useful, the gap was not repaired.
 This breach is the current road to Béziers.

 As the sea receded, the Lespignan plain remained uncultivated until 1793.
 The Aude River made it suitable for cultivation.
 On this plain, where the Matte, due to its salinity, grows samphire, which is used to produce soda.
 Hence, two or three Renaissance houses in Lespignan, built by Italians (a succession of Italian prelates ruled the bishopric of Béziers from 1547 to 1669) who exported soda to Murano for glassmaking.

 Modern history

 The mutiny of the 17th Infantry Regiment of Béziers in 1907, during the winegrowers' revolt, resulted in a massacre of soldiers from Hérault in 1914-1915, most likely sent to the front line as a sign of reprisal (but some authors refute this hypothesis).
 The war memorials in the villages bear witness to this.
 76 Lespignan residents were killed, or nearly one in ten households affected.

-Demographics

-The evolution of the population is known through population censuses carried out in the commune since 1793.
-For communes with fewer than 10,000 inhabitants, a census survey covering the entire population is conducted every five years, with the reference populations for the intervening years being estimated by interpolation or extrapolation.
-For the commune, the first comprehensive census under the new system was conducted in 2005.

-In 2022, the commune had 3,355 inhabitants.
-This represents a 6.34% increase compared to 2016 (Hérault: +7.49%, France excluding Mayotte: +2.11%).